jjvanzon/Circular-Language-Spec/spec/parameters/parameters-loose-ideas.md

 *(From the original Symbol documentation)*

-Parameters and arguments are the *public* members of a procedure.
+Parameters and arguments are the *public* members of a command.
 In a square they’re called parameters.
 In a diamond they’re called arguments.

 ![](images/1.%20Relations%20Between%20Commands%20&%20Objects.017.png)